 Can more than one teacher apply from a given school or institution?

-Can I apply to more than one program?
+Can I attend more than one seminar?

 What expenses am I responsible for?